oracle/truffleruby/doc/contributor/updating-ruby.md

 # Updating our version of Ruby

+> [!IMPORTANT]
-Before you do anything, check with Benoit Daloze for clearance to upgrade.
+> Before you do anything, check with Benoit Daloze for clearance to upgrade.

+TruffleRuby contains some MRI source code files e.g. default gems source code, some C headers that define public API, etc. Some of them are modified to provide TruffleRuby-specific implementation or disable some functionality.
+During importing new MRI version source code files these patches should be also preserved.

 The workflow below will allow you to see and reapply the modifications that we have to MRI source code while updating.

+The approach is the following:
+- create a TruffleRuby branch with currently supported MRI version imported files (and without any TruffleRuby-specific patches, so it actually undoes the patches)
+- create a TruffleRuby branch with the target MRI version imported files
+- apply the patches (the difference between the first branch and TruffleRuby master) to the second branch

 You can re-run these instructions at any time to compare against unmodified MRI files.